splunk/observability-workshop/docs/module7/vo_integrations.md

     Launched: gh-vo2
     ```

 Once your two VMs have been created check within the SignalFx UI, Infrastructure Tab, and confirm they are reporting in correctly.
 Allow a couple or minutes for the VMs to spin up, install updates and then install the SignalFx Agent etc.

 If they fail to appear, double check your Token and Realm settings within your victorops.yaml file.
 If errors are found these can easily be updated directly within the VM.
-Simply update the token or api_url and ingest_url files located within /etc/signalfx.
+Simply update the `token` or `api_url` and `ingest_url` files located within `/etc/signalfx`.

-#### SignalFx Detector
+### SignalFx Detector

 We now need to create a new Detector within SignalFx which will use VictorOps as the target to send alerts to.
 We will use Terraform to create the detector in a similar way to 'Module 4 - Monitoring as Code'.

 If you have not completed Module 4, and do not have Terraform already installed, download and install it for your platform - `https://www.terraform.io/downloads.html` (min. requirement v.
 0.12.18)